SamG101-Developer/SPP-Primer-2/Writerside/topics/13-4-Annotations.md

   string that will be printed when the warning item is used.

 #### Method Annotations
-- **`@abstractmethod()`**: This marks a method as abstract, and must be overridden in any subclasses.
-It also makes the containing class abstract, and therefore non-instantiable.
+- **`@abstract_method()`**: This marks a method as abstract, and must be overridden in any subclasses.
+Abstract methods cannot be called (overridden implementations can be called).
-- **`@virtualmethod()`**: This marks a method as virtual, and can be overridden in direct subclasses.
-It must be re-marked as `@virtualmethod` for the next layer of subclasses to be able to override it again.
+- **`@virtual_method()`**: This marks a method as virtual, and can be overridden in direct subclasses.
+It must be re-marked as `@virtual_method` for the next layer of subclasses to be able to override it again, if overridden.

 ### Custom Annotations

 Custom annotations work like Python annotations.
-They take a function or a class, and can run code before or after the function or class is defined.
+They take a function or a class, and can run code before or after the function is defined, or after the class is instantiated.
 Custom annotations are defined as functions too:

 #### Custom Function Annotations